Guide to Skiing With Kids – 15 Top Tips

 6) Teach Your Kids to Carry Their Gear

 One of the challenging things about skiing with kids is the ski gear.
 It’s hard enough carrying your own ski gear without kids.
 If your kids are five or older, they should carry their gear.
 In our household, each person is responsible for their equipment.
 Before we leave the house, the kids check to be sure they have everything and carry it to the car.
 Responsibility for your gear is something I take time to teach to any kids in my lessons.
+Consider purchasing a ski bag to hold your gear, it will protect your skis and make them easier to transport to the hill.

 7) Edgie Wedgies Are a Life Saver